DragonSpark/Framework/README.md

 This is still very much a work in progress.
 Please excuse the mess.

-*insert 90's internets construction guy here*
+**insert 90's internets construction guy here**

 As mentioned, this codebase is being moved to Xamarin.Forms.
-For starters, this project will feature a WPF Renderer that is based on heavily modified and adapted Windows Phone Renderer that currently exists in Xamarin.Forms 1.3.x.
+For starters, this project will feature a WPF Renderer that is based on a heavily modified and adapted Windows Phone Renderer that currently exists in Xamarin.Forms 1.3.x.

 From there, it is off to the Feature-Set application.